geeqie/node-flowy/README.md

 All slots reserved in a group will be resolved in parallel.
 The *order of the slot reservation will be preserved* independent of the order of slot resolution.

 To reserve an asynchronous slot, call `group.slot()`.
-This method returns a callback function `function(err, value)`.
+This method returns a callback function `function(err, data1, data2, ...)`.
+The slot will be resolved with the first data value passed to its callback.
-The slot will be resolved with the value passet to this callback.
+If called with a boolean `multi` argument - `group.slot(true)` - the reserved slot will be resolved with an array of data values passed to the callback: `[data1, data2, ...]`.

 To fill one or more slots with immediate values, use `group.pass(value1, value2, ...)`.
 The corresponding slots will be resolved with these values on the next Node tick.